SanjayRai98/SanjayRai98/README.md

 - 👋 Hi, I’m @SanjayRai98.
 My real name is Sanjay Rai.
 - 👀 I’m interested in Web development.
-I love build front end beautiful and attrative to users.
-And back end too with every functionality the person want...
+I love building Front end beautiful and attrative to users.
+And back end too with every functionality a person want...
-- 🌱 I’m currently learning javascript framework
+- 🌱 I’m currently learning lastest technology for web development and every javascript framework.
-- 💞️ I’m looking to collaborate on any web developing projects
+- 💞️ I’m looking to collaborate on any web developing projects.
 - 📫 To reach me (sanjayharper9852@gmail.com)

 <!---